FAQ (Frequently Asked Questions)

 Q. What is SuperStream?

-A. SuperStream requires SMSFs to receive employer super contributions using the Government’s SuperStream Data and Payment Standard.
+A. With the introduction of SuperStream, SMSFs are required to receive employer super contributions using the Government’s SuperStream Data and Payment Standard.

 SMSF DataFlow provides all of this functionality at no cost and for as long as required.

 Q. Is SuperStream a positive move for the superannuation industry?

 A. Yes.
 In an industry prone to complexity, SuperStream will remove inefficiencies in the system and promote simplicity.
 Specifically, SuperStream will deliver a more timely and reliable flow of payments and information about the contributions to an SMSF.
 It will also provide an electronic record to support tax and accounting obligations.

 Employers will also benefi,t as SuperStream simplifies the way in which they meet super guarantee obligations and applies consistency to the method of payment.